What is tickr?

 Step Two: Choose your theme

-tickr offers four investment themes, which are supported by a number of sub-themes, which help to bolster diversification by investing in a greater number of underlying companies:
+tickr currently offers three investment themes, supported by a number of sub-themes, which help to bolster diversification by investing in a greater number of underlying companies:

-- Climate change: This theme taps into the movement away from fossil fuels towards renewable energy.
-Its sub-themes are Clean Energy and Global Water
+- Planet: This theme taps into the movement away from fossil fuels towards renewable energy sources, as well as agricultural technology and streamlined water management.
+Its sub-themes are Global Clean Energy, Sustainable Future of Food, and Global Water.

-- Combination: This option provides a combination of Digitalisation, Ageing Population, Gender Equality, Clean Energy, Global Water and Automation and Robotics to provide a degree of exposure to all of the main themes
+- People & Planet: This option provides a combination of Global Clean Energy, Sustainable Future of Food, Global Water, Pharma Breakthrough, Digital Learning & EdTech, and Cybersecurity & Data Privacy to provide a degree of exposure to all of the main themes.

 Each theme is populated by ETFs that reflect the sub-themes.
 Investors will also have a proportion of their portfolio allocated to bonds or held in cash, depending on their chosen risk level.
 This provides diversification but will also have an impact on potential performance.